aimatmia/turtleSHELL/README.md

 # turtleSHELL

 ## Features:
 *   Forks and executes commands!
 *   Parses multiple commands on one line!
 *   Redirects using > and <!
 *   Pipe-able!

 ## Attempted:
+* trying to get autofill (tabbing to fill in words)
+* attempted to do all of the redirections (but did not get to all of them :( )

 ## Bugs:
+* To use multiple commands, there must be no spaces between each command and the semi-colon.
+For example, ls -l;echo hello;echo bye should work fine but ls -l; echo hello; echo bye will not work.
+* Sometimes you have to type "exit" multiple times to exit.
+Sometimes you don't.

 ## Files and What they Do: